For KBB retailers seeking an efficient, post-sale operation, effective management of installations and remedials is critical.

-Whether in relation to a particular time sensitivity for a dream project installation, or in negligence towards rectifying any issues that have arisen since completion.
+Whether in relation to time sensitivity for a project installation, or in negligence towards rectifying any issues.

-Installations and remedials have the potential to generate significant pain points for a client.
+Installations and remedials have the potential to generate significant pain.

-However, by having a process in place to ensure both activities run as smoothly as possible, your actions will undoubtedly contribute toward a more enjoyable customer experience.
+Having a process in place to ensure installations and remedials run as smoothly as possible will undoubtedly contribute toward a more enjoyable customer experience.

 All you need to do, is prepare.

-In this article, we will highlight three top tips that you can implement to successfully managing your installations and remedials.
+Here are three top tips that you can follow for successfully managing your installations and remedials.

 Through effective forward planning you can ensure, no matter the situation, you’re well placed to remedy it.